juntao/arenztopia/content/news/Issue 8.md

 The ASO (Arenzish Scientific Office)´s department of psycology conducted a study on rats during social distancing.
 They acquired 50 lab rats and put them in a box, then separated each rat from the others with a round partition.
 Then, they monitored the rat´s brains for a month.
 After a month had passed, the psycologists had the rats solve basic puzzles that they also solved before social distancing.
 The data shows that the rats were able to solve a greater number of puzzles, but they did it slower.

-## Events

-*QuarantineFest 2020*
-March 19th
-People get together via Skype and talk about what they are doing to pass the time.

-*Unusual Rocks*
-March 18th to March 21st
-The Olb City Art Museum and the Olb City Minearology Comittee partner to bring you some beautifully painted rocks by Mr. Andrew Tishwarat.

 ## Arts 2: Unusual Rocks
 by Johan Tinapikkur, curator of natrual items at the Olb City Art Museum